 Playthrough with Kim Kaphwan.
 This is a surprisingly good port, whilst it isn't as good as the Saturn version, it has a couple of exclusive extras.
 One such extra is a special training mode, where you can view the commands for some powerful combos for each character.

 I thought I might struggle to beat this game with Kim, as he has no projectiles, and the last boss, Geese, has counter moves than can easily stop any of his supers.
-It took a couple of tries to beat this version of the game, but it all worked out in the end.
+You can bait Geese into using his counter by jumping towards him and doing an air attack, if you time it right Geese's counter will miss, giving you time to attack him.

 Real Bout Special: Dominated Mind